- Region

 But on the other hand, La Manga del Mar Menor has a character of its own, and it makes an important contribution not only to the tourism sector of the regional economy but also to the variety of the Region of Murcia and the Costa Cálida: no-one should claim to have seen Murcia if they haven’t visited La Manga!

-La Manga del Mar Menor is one of the most important summer holiday destinations in the Murcia Region.
+One of the most important summer holiday destinations in the Region of Murcia

 La Manga today is without any doubt one of the most cosmopolitan places in the Region of Murcia and the Costa Cálida.
 The permanent population is sufficient to support a variety of businesses and there are both primary and secondary schools, and despite the administrative ambiguity caused by it falling into the territories governed by two Town Halls (San Javier and Cartagena) it is a town in its own right, albeit an unusual one.